 Barrier Description Participant quote Moderators at meetings People with SLCDs may need to program their device or write what they want to communicate ahead of a meeting or event.
-They may need the moderator or chair of the meeting to instruct the participants about how to facili- tate their involvement.
+They may need the moderator or chair of the meeting to instruct the participants about how to facilitate their involvement.
 Even moderators think I can't contribute.
 They don't know how to give me a chance to communicate because they are worried that everyone else will get bored waiting for my message.
-Information and Communications r ier ding and Description People with SLCDs, who have Participant quote nderstanding ritten materials reduced or impaired language and / or literacy skills, may require accommodations to read and understand written information that is in print, on a website, or in e-communications. expect that people will let me communicate using my letter board because there is nobody there who can assist me.
-There are no trained communication assistants at these events to help us communicate. avigate websites d handle paper People with SLCDs, who also have motoric disabilities, may require accommodations to access Because I use a switch to access web pages, I want pages that are easy to navigate and do not involve a lot of
+Communication supports (graphics and symbols) People with SLCDs may need vocabulary in pictures or symbols to communicate about issues relating to topics being addressed.
+People with aphasia needed the pictures to help them understand this survey.